Pillbox Perfumes

 Refills for your pillbox are available (select "hard perfume" option under your favorite Visette blend) or you can clean and repurpose your pillbox.

-Use a paper towel to remove any excess hard perfume, then wash the inside of your pillbox with hot soapy water.
+Use a paper towel to remove any excess hard perfume, then wash the inside of your pillbox with warm soapy water.
+Use a soft toothbrush if needed to get into corners.

 Note that metal pillboxes have been coated on the inside with a clear enamel to prevent the metal from leeching into the hard perfume.